English sporting takeover comes with a twist

 Who just happens to be, you guessed it, Australian.

-Wales or South Africa awaits in the final, with England seeking to win the main global cricket and rugby world titles in the same year for the first time.
+South Africa awaits in the final, with England seeking to win the main global cricket and rugby world titles in the same year for the first time.
 That’s only ever been done once before — by Australia in 1999 at the peak of the country’s sporting dominance which also saw the Australians win the Davis Cup that year.

 Jones and Bayliss have transformed the fortunes of their respective adopted national teams, with England failing to get out of the group stage at the previous cricket and rugby World Cups, in 2015.
 It led to much introspection and soul-searching back home as the inventors of the two sports slumped embarrassing lows and reached out to coaches born overseas.